diegomarquez/game-builder/README.md

     - Canvas caching
         * Cache static drawings (Drawing Renderer, NEW)
         * Cache Images (Bitmap renderer)
+- Extensions
-- TimerFactory extension, pause and resume all timeout when pausing the game ( No Demo )
+    * TimerFactory extension, pause and resume all timeout when pausing the game ( No Demo )
-- Keyboard extension, block keyboard keys when pausing the game ( No Demo )
+    * Keyboard extension, block keyboard keys when pausing the game ( No Demo )
+    * Extension to setup basic layers
 - Handle Adding and removing of renderer in a similar fashion to other components
 - Sub state machine state.
 Special state which contains a state machine.
 Used for branching paths
 - Text